 Take a pipette, just like the one you might find in any science kid your kids have laying around, and fill it with a cleaning solution.
 Squirt the cleaning solution inside the bath toy and swish it around well.
 If you don’t have a pipette, that’s ok!
 Simply squeeze the toy and allow the toy to soak up the cleaning solution.

 Let the toy soak for a while and then when you are ready to clean it out, simply squirt out the

 Frequently Asked Questions On How To Clean Bath Toys

-How Often Do You Need To Clean Bath Toys?
+How Often Do You Need To Clean Bath Toys

-You should be making sure that your bath toys dry off properly and full after each bath.
+You should be making sure that your bath toys dry off properly and are full after each bath.
 Store

-How Can I Properly Dry My Bath Toys So Mold Won’t Grow?
+How Can I Properly Dry My Bath Toys So Mold Won’t Grow

-How Do I Store Baby Bath Toys To Prevent Mold?
+How Do I Store Baby Bath Toys To Prevent Mold

 What If All My Bath Toys Have Holes In Them And I See Mold?